-When provisioning is complete, the Tenant Admin who provisioned the site, receives an email from the PnP Provisioning Service.
+When provisioning is complete, the Tenant Admin who provisioned the site receives an email from the look book service.
 The email contains a link to the site.
 At this point, the Tenant Admin should go to the site using the link provided in the email and set up the site for first use:

 <YOUR-SITE-COLLECTION-URL>sites/<YOUR-SITE-NAME>/SitePages/CustomLearningAdmin.aspx.
 Opening CustomLearningAdmin.aspx initializes the CustomConfig list item that sets up learning pathways for first use.
 You should see a page that looks like this:

 As the Tenant Admin, it's unlikely you'll be the person customizing the site, so you'll need to assign a few owners to the site.
 Owners have administrative privileges on the site so they can modify site pages and rebrand the site.
 They also have the ability to hide and show content and build custom playlist and subcategories.

 - From the SharePoint Settings menu, click Site Permissions.

 - Click Microsoft 365 learning pathways Owners.

 - Click New > Add Users to this group, and then add the people you want to be Owners.

 - Add a link to Explore the Site in the Share message, and then click Share.

 If you will be using translators for the site, you can assign them permissions.
 Translators require Member permissions or higher.

 Choose options for using multiple languages on the site